Wintellect/WintellectPowerShell/ReadMe.md

 	                                   environment variables set in the script to the current PowerShell instance.

-	    Import-VisuaStudioEnvironment  Executes the specified Visual Studio
+	    Import-VisualStudioEnvironment Executes the specified Visual Studio
 	                                   VCVARSALL.BAT file importing the environment
 	                                   variables into PowerShell for command line
 	                                   usage.

         Set-Signatures                 Makes digitally signing files a lot easier by looking for the first non-Azure code signing file and picking the timestamp server.